 In truth, nobody can say for certain how the Great Firewall works.
 But some studies have theorized that China employs sophisticated content-filtering measures.
 These measures may include IP blocking, packet filtering, and IP address denials resulting from keywords, credit records, and even speech and facial recognition of individuals deemed dangerous to China's best interests.
 The government has control over its citizens' records.
 Therefore, access to the network is highly regulated.
 For a deep dive into China's Great Firewall, check out our complete guide to the Great Firewall of China (GFoC).

 China itself has published an article that details its implementation of Internet usage.
 In summary, the publication touches on the following aspects:

 - Internet service providers (ISPs) must have a license to operate within China.

 - The Ministry of Public Security is responsible for managing overall Internet security protection within China by promoting censorship against the following types of information:

 - Resistance to government regulations and spreading rumors

 - Inciting divisions within the country or against the government

 - Promoting intolerance and discrimination against ethnic groups

 - Promoting violence, obscenity, and related acts

 Because of the Great Firewall, VPN usage has become a thing in China so that people can continue to access popular sites such as Youtube or Instagram.
 However, VPN usage can be limiting and not everyone can get easy access to it.
 So as a business entity, it wouldn't be wise to rely on VPNs for target reach.
-It's still best to just comply with the latest Chinese Internet regulations so you can freely pass through, like getting an ICP license and using effective China based hosting and CDNs.
+It's still best to just comply with the latest Chinese Internet regulations so you can freely pass through, like getting an ICP license and using effective China-based hosting and CDNs.
 With all these details in mind, it's best to partner with experts who know the ins and outs of the Great Firewall.
-Check out GoClick China and see what they can offer you as your eyes behind the wall.
+Check out GoClick China and see what they can offer you as your eyes are behind the wall.